Co Managing Director

 Rachael has a degree in Social Sciences, majoring in Psychology from Middlesex University and spent a year at the Institute of Education.
 After a stint travelling abroad which included voluntary work in Peru, Rachael became interested in the concept of Responsible Tourism and completed an MSC in Responsible Tourism Management at Leeds Metropolitan University.

-Prior to joining nfpResearch, Rosie worked as a Research Analyst and Project Assistant on the Catalyst Project at the University of Essex, where she also obtained her BA and MA in Politics.
+Before joining nfpResearch, Rosie worked as a Research Analyst and Project Assistant on the Catalyst Project at the University of Essex, where she also obtained her BA and MA in Politics.
 She has experience in research and policy roles with charities including Citizens Advice, CPRE and Asthma UK.

 In her spare time Rosie is an avid reader and enjoys being in the countryside or by the sea.